-Usable Reserve Purpose Operational Contingency This is a contingency to cover unexpected operational requirements. • Insurance This reserve has been created to fund future potential liabilities under current insurance arrangements. • Invest to Save This reserve enables the Authority to target specific initiatives which will deliver future efficiency savings in excess of the initial investment. • Revenue Grants The treatment of revenue grants in accordance with the Code may result in a mismatch between spending and income.
-In order to address this, any grant which has not been used to fund related expenditure is contributed to this reserve and used to fund expenditure when it is incurred in future years. • Budget Carry Forward Sums earmarked to fund the slippage of specific items of revenue expenditure are carried forward into the following financial year in this reserve.
-Capital Investment This has been set aside during the year to support the Authority's future capital investment programme. • Transition The Authority is anticipating further substantial reductions in grant funding over the next few years and will need to reduce base expenditure to match in order to achieve a balanced financial position.
-Sums have therefore been earmarked in a Transition Reserve to enable a measured approach to be taken to achieving the required savings. • Stronger, Safer Communities The Authority has set aside reserves in support of its objectives of protecting the most vulnerable in our communities; further promoting the Community fire safety agenda; enhancing partnership working and sharing data amongst partners in order to focus resources on priority areas and individuals. • MRP The Authority has set aside reserves to pay for future years MRP charges, in line with the approved MRP Policy. • Interest Rate Mitigation The Authority has set aside reserves to mitigate against any future potential increase in interest costs relating to its debt.
+Usable Reserve Purpose Minimum Working Balance This reserve holds the Authority's minimum working balance that is held for any unforeseen event.
+In Year Surplus This reserve represents the unearmarked surpluses generated in year. • Insurance This reserve has been created to fund future potential liabilities under current insurance arrangements. • Invest to Save This reserve enables the Authority to target specific initiatives which will deliver future efficiency savings in excess of the initial investment.
+Budget Carry Forward Sums earmarked to fund the slippage of specific items of revenue expenditure are carried forward into the following financial year in this reserve. • Capital Investment Reserve This has been set aside during the year to support the Authority's future capital investment programme. • Service Improvement Reserve This reserve has been set aside for future service improvement initiatives. • Stronger, Safer Communities The Authority has set aside reserves in support of its objectives of protecting the most vulnerable in our communities; further promoting the Community fire safety agenda; enhancing partnership working and sharing data amongst partners in order to focus resources on priority areas and individuals. • Post COVID-19 The Authority has set aside reserves to assist with the financial recovery as a result of the COVID-19 pandemic. • MRP The Authority has set aside reserves to pay for future years MRP charges, in line with the approved MRP Policy. • Rates Review Following a review of the estates by the Valuations Office refunds have been received on a number of properties.
+These refunds are set aside for future increases/changes. • Interest Rate Mitigation The Authority has set aside reserves to mitigate against any future potential increase in interest costs relating to its debt.

+Note 5 - Unusable Reserves

+Description:

-Note 5 - Unusable Reserves Description: This note provides an analysis of the Authority's unusable reserves.
+This note provides an analysis of the Authority's unusable reserves.
 These reserves cannot be used to reduce Council Tax and ordinarily represent statutory accounting requirements.

-31 st March 2018 £000s 31 st March 2019 £000s

-15,795 Capital Adjustment Account 15,172

-(67) Financial Instruments Adjustment Account (50)

-(804,339) Pensions Reserve (868,709)

-10,240 Revaluation Reserve 7,126

-(197) Accumulated Absences Account (162)

-1,510 Collection Fund Adjustment Account 1,709

--

-(777,058) Total Unusable Reserves (844,914) Balance Sheet
+31 st March 2019 (Restated) 31 st March 2020 (Restated) 31 st March 2021 £000s £000s £000s 17,156 15,073 Capital Adjustment Account 16,676 (50) (33) Financial Instruments Adjustment Account (16) (868,709) (819,342) Pensions Reserve (873,891) 8,409 7,625 Revaluation Reserve 8,097 (162) (165) Accumulated Absences Account (165) 1,709 1,407 Collection Fund Adjustment Account (1,440) (841,647) (795,435) Total Unusable Reserves (850,739)